 Q. How long does it take between loan application and closing?

-A. Approximately four to six weeks for home-only and six to eight weeks for land/home.
+A. Approximately four to six weeks for home-only loans and six to eight weeks for loans involving real estate.

 Q. What closing fees are charged?